nct0804/Website-to-learn-German/backend/prisma/README.md

 ```

 ```
-Create new migrate(s) : npx prisma migrate dev --name init npx prisma generate : (Apply for Clients after updateing schema.prisma) Drop the database, reapply all migrate: npx prisma migrate reset (Only if there aren't important data) (manually in pgadmin safer):
+npx prisma migrate dev --name init :Create new migrate(s) : npx prisma generate : (Apply for Clients after updateing schema.prisma) npx prisma migrate reset: drop the database, reapply all migrate (Only if there aren't important data) (manually in pgadmin safer):
 ```